theBlue0x/theBlue0x/README.md

-## Welcome to the Blue0x GitHub Repository
+## Welcome to the Blue0x Github Repository

 #### "Together.
 We Are The Bank."